Mid Cornwall · TR3

 Why Stithians is its own job.

 Conservation Area covers the village core.
 Reservoir SSSI to the south and A39 corridor shape edge-of-village development.
+That sets the scene before any design work begins.
 For extension specifically, parts of Stithians sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Stithians project as a TR3-area job first — not a generic Cornwall job with a postcode bolted on.
+It's the kind of detail that decides whether a Stithians application gets approved at eight weeks or stalls in committee.
+The Victorian villas that dominate Stithians (and continue out toward Mabe Burnthouse) set the tone for any extension scheme here.

 Planning note